Schreibtisch mit Tastatur, Tasse und Computer

 Sabine Beck: Every speaker is a friend or a member of the J. Boye Group network.
 They come from different branches, international professional fields and companies.
 In this way, we can take a close look at the topic of digital workplace and discuss it with the guests.
 This was a very important factor to us concerning our event.
 Everyone shares our stance that it makes sense to share knowledge at eye level and learn from another.
 We are really very happy that they all are on board!

-Do you still have questions?
+Do you still

 Get in touch